Dualstar: 1994–1998: The Adventures of and You're Invited Series

 Dualstar and BMG Kidz announced the multimedia deal publicly at the July 1994 VSDA convention in Las Vegas.
 While in the city, on July 25, Mary-Kate and Ashley Olsen appeared at the MGM Grand Adventures theme park to debut the first episode of The Adventures of Mary-Kate & Ashley.
 According to reports, 15,000 people lined up in 105-degree temperatures at the theme park just to have the chance to walk past the Olsens.

 On September 12, the day before the release of The Adventures of Mary-Kate & Ashley, Dualstar and American Online presented a press conference hosted by Mary-Kate and Ashley at 5 pm.
 Following the Full House episode which aired on September 13, ABC aired The Adventures of Mary-Kate & Ashley theme song as a music video to advertise the release.
 To further promote the series, on September 17, ABC aired a behind-the-scenes look at The Adventures of Mary-Kate & Ashley.
 The first two videos were a smash hit, and premiered on Billboard's Top Kid Video sales chart.

 In January 1995, a segment for the next "Adventures" film was shot at SeaWorld Orlando.
 The next two installments in the series would be heavily promoted through a tie-in with Sea World, including with a personal meet and greet with the Olsens at SeaWorld San Diego, on April 8 and April 9.

-The third and fourth films in the Adventures series "The Cast of the Sea World Adventure", and "The Case of the Mystery Cruise" released in April to more sales success.
+The third and fourth films in the Adventures series "The Case of the Sea World Adventure", and "The Case of the Mystery Cruise" released in April to more sales success.
 Both titles debuted on the Billboard Kid Video chart at #14 and #13 respectively.
 To promote the tapes, ABC aired the TV-special The Adventures of Mary-Kate & Ashley: Mystery on the High Seas.

 In April 1995, while Mary-Kate and Ashley were busy filming the final season of Full House, Warner Bros. who produced the series for ABC, approached Dualstar about having the sisters star in the theatrical film Me and My Shadow.
 In addition to the film, Warner Bros. conveyed their interest in obtaining the home video distribution rights to The Adventures of Mary-Kate & Ashley.
 On April 14, WarnerVision Entertainment took over control of five prerecorded titles on the market, while proceeding with the production of up to 10 additional released over the next two years.

 According to Robert Thorne, BMG agreed WarnerVision had become the obvious home for video.
 "They knew in their hearts," that the switch would be made, he says.
 "We made it very clear to them where we wanted to be."
 To end the contract, which still had a year to run, Thorne said Dualstar Entertainment Group paid a "nominal" fee toward BMG's $1.3 million production budget for the two newest Adventures films.
 The new contract between Dualstar and WarnerVision, Thorne told Billboard, it was a signigicant financial improvement.